Close

 Navigating Madagascar's Visa Landscape

-Madagascar maintains a structured visa policy requiring advance planning for most international travelers.
+Madagascar offers a flexible visa policy allowing most international travelers to obtain either an electronic visa or visa on arrival for stays up to 90 days.
+Visits under 15 days are free of charge, making short-term tourism particularly accessible.
 Whether you're embarking on wildlife expeditions through Andasibe-Mantadia National Park or establishing commercial partnerships, proper documentation ensures smooth immigration processing.

 Our comprehensive guidance addresses: